jython/jython/SECURITY.md

 Please disclose it at our [security advisory](https://github.com/jython/jython/security/advisories/new).

-This project is maintained by a team of volunteers on a reasonable-effort basis.
-As such, vulnerabilities will be disclosed in a best effort base.
+This project is maintained by a small team of volunteers.
+As such, vulnerabilities will be handled and disclosed on a best efforts basis.